Jana Burčeska

+She started hosting shows on Macedonian Radio Television (MRT) from 2018, notably hosting shows and later working on MRT's coverage of UEFA Euro 2020 as well as the Macedonian delegation for Eurovision Song Contest 2022.

 Biography

 In 2011, Burčeska competed in Macedonian Idol and came fifth.
 On 21 November 2016, Macedonian Radio Television announced that the singer would represent Macedonia in the Eurovision Song Contest 2017, with the song "Dance Alone".
 She took part in the second semi-final of the contest on 11 May 2017, however failed to qualify to the final, placing 15th with 69 points.

-In her Eurovision postcard, aired before her performance, she announced her pregnancy.
+In the Eurovision postcard aired before her performance, Burčeska announced her pregnancy.
 Later that evening, when interviewed on-air by host Timur Miroshnychenko, her boyfriend Alexander proposed to her and she accepted.
 The news made headlines worldwide with a few news outlets stating it "stole the show".

-In October 2017, Burčeska gave birth to a baby girl named Dona.
+Burčeska gave birth to her first child, a baby girl named Dona, in October 2017.